 Chopped up zucchini or yellow squash.
 A garnish of thinly sliced carrots (use your peeler) will add a splash more color.

 Try toppings from your grocery store salad bar.
-Roasted red peppers, artichoke hearts, and even marinated mushrooms are perfect additions.
+Feel free to add roasted red peppers, artichoke hearts, and even marinated mushrooms.

 Use a bright, lemony, slightly sweet dressing.
 It balances the bitterness of the greens and the richness of the salami for a salad you won’t want to share.